rocatj12/MacUninstaller/README.md

 ### **Using `sudo`**
 Some of the files that will potentially be removed are in protected directories, user password will be required at various stages throughout the process

-To circumvent this, privilage escalation is recommended
+To circumvent this, privilage escalation is required

 **Most Macintoshes will have root user disabled and it is advised to leave it alone**